 How to Make Southern Fried Apples

-Many people when they make these Southern-fried apples, leave the peel on.
+Many people, when they make these Southern-fried apples, leave the peel on.
 You can do that if you want.
-However, I HATE biting into apples and find the peeling.
+However, I HATE biting into apples with the peeling on them.
 Instead, I peel my apples and then use this apple slicer to get uniform cuts.

-You want them to be soft but still, have a bite.
-These apples taste like they have been slow cooked in butter, cinnamon, brown sugar all day.
+You want them to be soft but still have a bite.
+These apples taste like they have been slow-cooked in butter, cinnamon, and brown sugar all day.

 - Baked Apple Cinnamon French Toast